Gang Leader

-The film opened to highly positive reviews from the critics and was a major commercial success at the box office.
+The film opened to highly positive reviews from the critics and became the highest grossing Telugu film at the time.
 It was screened at the International Film Festival of India.
 Later, it was dubbed in Tamil with the same title.
-The film was later remade in Hindi as Aaj Ka Goonda Raaj (1992) where Chiranjeevi reprises his role, and in Kannada as Kutumba (2003).
+The film was later remade in Hindi as Aaj Ka Goonda Raaj (1992) where Chiranjeevi reprises his role and in Kannada as Kutumba (2003).

 Plot

 Raghupathi, Raghava and Rajaram are brothers.
-Raghupathi is the only breadwinner of the family, Raghava is preparing for the Civil Services Examination and Rajaram is an unemployed, and freelance dancer who spends time with his four friends in search of jobs.
+Raghupathi is the only breadwinner of the family, Raghava is preparing for the Civil Services Examination, and Rajaram is an unemployed freelance dancer who spends time with his four friends in search of jobs.
 They roam in the city until midnight.
 Rajaram comes home at midnight and sleeps until noon; his grandmother Sabari yells at him for his irresponsibility and callousness.
 One day, Rajaram makes Kanyakumari vacate the house on a payment basis as she is not paying the rent to the landlord.
 Consequently, she barges into Rajaram's house for accommodation.
-At one situation, Rajaram goes to custody for money so that he can support his brother Raghava, who is in need of funding for his IAS preparation.
+At one situation, Rajaram goes to custody for money so that he can support Raghava, who is in need of funding for his IAS preparation.

-Meanwhile, Ekambaram, a dreaded gangster known for contract killing, and extortion, alongside his brother Kanakambaram kill Raghupathi as he witnessed a homicide.
+Meanwhile, Ekambaram, a dreaded gangster known for contract killing and extortion, alongside his brother Kanakambaram, kill Raghupathi as he witnessed a homicide.
 Rajaram was spending time in prison when this incident happened.
 However, his friends are aware of Raghupathi's death.
 Rajaram, on the other hand, thinks that his brother's death was an accident.
 Raghava becomes an IAS officer and marries Latha, which was a scheme planned by Ekambaram and Kanakambaram so that they can escape cases with his support.
 Latha hates Raghava's family members, whereas Kanyakumari loves Rajaram and his family members.
 Meanwhile, Rajaram learns of his brother's death and begins to investigate, whereas his friends are also murdered by Ekambaram and Kanakambaram at the time.